Wild Horse/Animal Protection Groups Seek Changes to Avoid Mass Removals and Ensure Humane Management

 "The BLM has invested hundreds of millions of our tax dollars in roundups and removals of wild horses and burros through the years and just a trickle of dollars for fertility control on the range," said Marty Irby, Executive Director of Animal Wellness Action (AWA).
 "The Congress should not enable the agency to maintain its pattern of lopsided expenditures and should instead stipulate that these new monies be devoted to humane, effective birth control strategies to limit the growth of herds in the West."

 Unprecedented mass wild horse and burro roundups removals from public lands 130,000 wild horses and burros (more than exist today in the wild) targeted for removal over 10 years.

 Reduction of wild herds to 27,000 animals -- the number that existed in 1971 when Congress passed a law to protect the West’s iconic wild horses and burros because they were “fast disappearing from the American scene.”

-Use of “fertility control” of 90% of the horses and burros who remain on the range, including surgical sterilization of wild horses via invasive methods such as “ovariectomy via colpotomy” surgery on wild mares that the BLM is currently pursuing despite the National Academy of Sciences’ warning that the procedure is “inadvisable for field application” due to risk of bleeding and infection.
+Use of “fertility control” of 90% of the horses and burros who remain on the range.
+The language does not prohibit surgical sterilization of wild horses via invasive methods such as “ovariectomy via colpotomy” surgery on wild mares.
+The BLM is currently pursuing this method despite the National Academy of Sciences’ warning that the procedure is “inadvisable for field application” due to risk of bleeding and infection.